mightymos/OnbrightFlasher/flashing-guide-by-example.md

 We are now ready to proceed and flash the MCU with the [custom firmware](https://github.com/mightymos/RF-Bridge-OB38S003/).

-## Flashing the custom firmware to the MCU
+## Flashing the custom firmware to the MCU (radio chip)
-Now we can flash the MCU with the new [custom firmware](https://github.com/mightymos/RF-Bridge-OB38S003/), please [download](https://github.com/mightymos/RF-Bridge-OB38S003/releases/) and add the .hex files in the **OnbrightFlasher** folder.
+1) Now we can flash the MCU with the new [custom firmware](https://github.com/mightymos/RF-Bridge-OB38S003/), please [download](https://github.com/mightymos/RF-Bridge-OB38S003/releases/) and add the .hex files in the **OnbrightFlasher** folder.

-Remove the power e.g. red wire from the **WeMos D1** in preparation for a MCU handshake.
+2) Remove the power e.g. red wire from the **WeMos D1** in preparation for a MCU handshake.

-From the OS command line execute the ```flashScript.py``` script.
-In the example below we selected the comm port and the *passtroughmode* firmware.
+3) From the OS command line (linux/windows/etc), execute the ```flashScript.py``` script.
+In the example below, we selected the comm port and the *passtroughmode* firmware.

-Apply power to the MCU let it flash.
+4) Apply power to the MCU let it flash.

 ```python3 flashScript.py
 Available COM ports: